ajs-voices/once-upon-a-dream/scenes/025-good-boy.md

 Nox twined his fingers in my hair and grabbed the back of my head.
 He closed the distance and his lips brushed mine.
 His tongue flicked my bottom lip and I parted mine and the kiss went deeper.
 He moaned and I drank it down.
 He pulled me against him and leaned against the cold wall.
 "Alex, I want to fuck you."
 He pressed more kisses to my neck but didn't let go of my neck.
 "Please."

-"Pretty boy you don't need to ask."
+"You don't need to ask."

-He bit my neck and I groaned, "Pretty boy fuck me."
+He bit my neck and I groaned, "Nox fuck me."